·Research

 1. Introduction

-That equilibrium is gone, but the reason is more interesting than “attackers have gotten better.”
-Enumeration worked because the adversary was an external entity drawing from a finite library of techniques, and the central question was how to keep that adversary out.
-Both halves of that framing have weakened at the frontier.
-The external-adversary problem has not gone away, and modern security programs have responded to it with substantial machinery (IAM, PAM, EDR/XDR, zero-trust controls, cloud posture management, attack-path management) that goes well beyond the detection traditions we focus on in this paper.
-The newer problem, layered on top of these, is how to ensure that the authorized actors, increasingly autonomous and increasingly powerful, continue to act in alignment with the organizations that deployed them.
-When a coding agent commits code to a production repository, when a finance agent moves funds between accounts, when a customer-support agent reads from and writes to a customer database, the question of whether the action was performed by a malicious external party becomes one of two open questions rather than the only one.
-The other is whether the action falls within the agent's sanctioned use: the user's intent for the session, the agent's role scope and delegated authority, the data boundaries it is permitted to cross, the approval state of the requested operation, and the business-process invariants the operation must preserve.
-The agent has the credentials.
-The agent has the tools.
-The agent is supposed to be doing things.
-The question is whether the things it is doing remain congruent with those operational constraints.
+Authorized agents break that equilibrium by adding a second security problem alongside external intrusion.
+Modern security programs address external adversaries with substantial machinery (IAM, PAM, EDR/XDR, zero-trust controls, cloud posture management, attack-path management) that goes well beyond the detection traditions we focus on in this paper.
+The newer problem is ensuring that authorized actors, increasingly autonomous and powerful, continue to act in alignment with the organizations that deployed them.
+When a coding agent commits code to a production repository, when a finance agent moves funds between accounts, when a customer-support agent reads from and writes to a customer database, the question of whether the action was performed by a malicious external party remains relevant.
+A second question is whether the action falls within the agent's sanctioned use: user intent for the session; the agent's role scope; its delegated authority; permitted data boundaries; the operation's approval state; and required business-process invariants.

 2. A taxonomy of deployed heuristic detection